Can you have compost without rank smells and rodents?

 If your kitchen is getting a bit smelly, empty your kitchen caddy more often into your municipal food scraps collection bin (and make sure the lid is secured tightly to keep pests out) or compost pile.
 Clean your caddy and bin regularly with a bit of dishwashing liquid or antibacterial spray to keep things fresh.
 And make sure to dry them thoroughly before putting a new compostable bin bag in.

-Add a drop of tea tree oil
+Try a drop of tea tree oil

 If you’re getting fruit flies or ants try adding a drop of tea tree oil to your cleanser – or rub it on the bin once clean.
 Tea tree will mask the pheromone trail of insects and act as a natural antiseptic and insect repellent.

-Avoid adding meat and dairy to backyard compost
+Skip meat and dairy in backyard compost